Doug-MacDowell/portfolio/README.md

 # Portfolio

 This is a basic portfolio site built using Rails 4.0.2, PostgreSQL 9.1, Zurb Foundation 5.

-Current features include a Posts page, and a Projects listing page.
+The site has a Posts page, as well as a Projects page where images can be uploaded to projects via CarrierWave.

+This project is being developed as part of a Ruby & Rails course at the University of Washington.

+### Current Features:
-Authentication using Pundit has been recently added, and comments can now be submitted on posts.
+Authentication uses Pundit, and comments can be submitted on posts, subject to approval by the site Editor.

-Twitter users now have the ability to sign in and contribute comments.
+Twitter users now have the ability to sign in with their Twitter account and contribute comments.

-Polymorphic associations are now utilized so that comments can be submitted on projects, as well as for posts.
+Polymorphic associations are utilized so that comments can be submitted on projects, as well as for posts.

-The projects page now uses single-page CRUD courtesy of Ajax.
+The projects page uses single-page CRUD courtesy of Ajax.

-CarrierWave is utilized to facilitate image uploading to Projects.
+Incoming email can be published as Postings.

 NEW!
-Added a contact form and email capability.
-Incoming email can be published as Postings.
+A background worker utilizing Sidekiq has been added.
+This worker will send email to the Editor whenever comments are submitted for approval.

 ### Author:  Doug MacDowell